dathash/Emblem/log.md

 > Build a fun little game!

 # Design
+## Questions
+Should placing a unit on a tile change the tile to neutral again?
+This seems reasonable from programming, but might not play as well.

+## Foundations
 What is appealing to me about tactics games?
     Permadeath sacrifices
     Taking Risks